securefederatedai/openfl/docs/source/openfl/components.rst

 prepares the environment, and starts a Collaborator.

 The envoy is also responsible for sending heartbeat messages to the Director.
-These messages may also include information regarding the collaborator machine resources utilization.
+These messages may also include information regarding collaborator machine resource utilization.
 Refer to `device_monitor_plugin`_ for details.

 Static Diagram